Frequently Asked Questions

 Q: How often should I seal my driveway?

-A: The Asphalt Institute recommends sealing every 2-3 years, depending on weather conditions and wear.
+A: We recommend sealing your driveway every 2-3 years, depending on weather conditions and wear.
 In most cases, it is unwise to seal a driveway every year as you can build up too much sealer which can lead to surface cracking of the sealer.
 When you start to notice stones showing through the sealer it is time for another application.

 Q: What if it rains before the sealer dries?